SavaLione/savalione.com/_posts/posts/2025-06-04-azuracast-host-passthrough.md

 ## Notice - access rights
 The directory that stores the music library can be read-only.
-Usually I usually set the following permissions and all files:
+Usually, I set the following permissions on all files:
 * `775` - for directories.
 * `664` - for files.